temporal-community/miab-build-invincible-apps-python/README.md

     ```
 4. Open a browser tab to [http://127.0.0.1:8000](http://127.0.0.1:8000) to view the Flask application.
 5. Open a browser tab to [http://127.0.0.1:8080](http://127.0.0.1:8080) to view the Temporal Web UI.

-## Demos

-Below are the instructions to the demos to showcase various features of Temporal using the distributed Hello World application.
-Before doing these demos, ensure that you are connected to a network.
-These demos are listed in a chronological order, meaning they are designed to be done one after the other, each one building upon the previous demo.
-While presenting, feel free to elaborate within these demos.
-Personal anecdotes and experiences make the presentation more relatable to the audience.
-You will be entering the name of a person into the form multiple times, so to encourage participation, use audience member's' names in the form as input.
-While you are demoing, narrate what you are doing as you are doing it.
-The more you speak, the more engaged the audience will be.
-We have provided scripts in areas below if you need them, but feel free to explain it in your own way if you feel comfortable doing so.

 ### Demo #1 Successful Execution